- diclofenac diethylammonium

 During the last trimester of pregnancy.

-The possibility of systemic adverse events from application of this medicine cannot be excluded if the preparation is used on large areas of skin and over a prolonged period (see the product information on systemic forms of diclofenac).
+The possibility of experiencing systemic adverse events (those associated with the use of systemic forms of diclofenac) from application of this medicine cannot be excluded if the preparation is used at higher dosage/large amounts over large areas of skin and/or over a prolonged period (see the product information of systemic forms of diclofenac e.g. oral or injection for systemic adverse reactions).

 This medicine should be applied only to intact, non-diseased skin and not to skin wounds or open injuries.
 It should not be used with occlusion.
 It should not be allowed to come into contact with the eyes or mucous membranes, and should never be taken by mouth.